-Towards Co-operative Common Wealth: Transition in our Perilous Century
+Towards Co-operative Common Wealth: Transition in a Perilous Century

 Dear Colleague,

 You know we are living in perilous times.
 The need for systemic change has never been more obvious or more urgent – for people and planet.
 We at Synergia are reaching out to you because we believe you are committed to the common struggle for transformative change.
 As an international network of senior, lifelong practitioners and community educators we are shaping our contribution around two core areas of work: